Unity 3D Best Practices

 What points do you need to adhere to while managing scene hierarchy?

-Put objects instantiated during runtime into the ‘_Dynamic’ folder:
+• Put objects instantiated during runtime into the ‘_Dynamic’ folder: It’ll help you easily navigate the files.

-You need to organize the scenes carefully.
+• Use empty game objects as scene folders: You need to organize the scenes carefully.
 It is done in order for you to find the objects when you’re looking for them.

-Say, for example, you’re using GIT and working on the master branch.
+Say, you’re using GIT and working on the master branch.
 And you’re unsure of what some code might do to your code.
 Or you simply want to test that code later on.
 In such cases, you can stash the unwanted block of code.

 Now, you can work on that code whenever you want without disturbing the master branch.
 Amazing, right?

 You also don’t need to comment on large chunks of code you don’t want.
 If you use a VCS or version control system, you can access the previous version where the code was intact.
-This way you can avoid chunks of commented code.
+This way, you can avoid chunks of commented code.
 It’ll make your code look clean.

 Let’s say you need to add a camera effect to 200 levels.
 Now, if you have a camera prefab, it’s easy.
 You need to add a camera effect to the camera prefab, and you’re done.
 It’ll provide the functionality to each level regardless of the count.

-• Downloading files directly from the google drive folder
+• Downloading files directly from the Google Drive folder

 • Arranging all the objects in a scene